-Ethical approval: Institutional Review Board approval is not required.
+Ethical approval: Institutional Review Board approval is not

-Declaration of patient consent: Patient's consent was not required as there are no patients in this study.
+Declaration of patient consent: Patient's consent not required as patients identity is not disclosed or compromised.

 Financial support and sponsorship: Nil.

 Conflicts of interest: There are no conflicts of interest.

 Use of artificial intelligence (AI)-assisted technology for manuscript preparation: The authors confirm that there was no use of artificial intelligence (AI)-assisted technology for assisting in the writing or editing of the manuscript and no images were manipulated using AI.